Learnathon-By-Geeky-Solutions/byte-breeze/docs/Team/UML/readme.md

 }
 ```

-This document provides a structured breakdown of the Smart Parcel Delivery System, covering its core requirements, use cases, class design, and implementation approach.
+This document provides a structured breakdown of the Smart Parcel Delivery System, covering its core requirements, use cases, class design,activity diagram and implementation approach.